bookofproofs/bookofproofs.github.io/_sources/history/19th-century/doppler.md

 **Christian Doppler** was an Austrian mathematician who is best known for the _Doppler effect_ in wave theory.

 ### Mathematical Profile (Excerpt):
-* Christian Doppler was born in this family house and, of course, the family tradition would have had him grow up to take over the stonemason's business.
 * Doppler attended primary school in Salzburg and then attended secondary school in Linz.
 * His parents were unsure of his academic potential and consulted the professor of mathematics at the Salzburg Lyceum who recommended that Doppler should study mathematics at the Vienna Polytechnic Institute.
 * The Polytechnic Institute had only been founded in 1815, so it was still a new establishment when Doppler began his studies there in 1822.